Fuzzing: On Benchmarking Outcome as a Function of Benchmark Properties: Randomization: Measuring the Dependence on Multiple Benchmark Properties

 \subsection{Results}

+To analyze the results of our experiment, we instantiate the regression model introduced in \autoref{sec:holistic} with our selected corpus properties and response variable (Eqn.~\ref{eqn:holistic}).
+We define the following \emph{reference configuration} $C$.
+As reference levels $\{v_i\}_{i=1}^n\in C$ we choose: for all corpus properties the lowest rank and for program size to the median rank.
+As reference fuzzer $f\in C$, we choose LibFuzzer.

-\textbf{Presentation}. \autoref{fig:mlr} shows the coefficients as point estimates and 95\%-confidence intervals (CIs).
-If the CI includes the origin (0), there may be no impact from the corresponding benchmark property relative to the reference levels. \autoref{fig:mlr}.left shows the change in fuzzer rank if a different fuzzer is chosen and all other covariates are held constant at the reference level.
-The first four whiskers in \autoref{fig:mlr}.right show the change in fuzzer rank if one of the four considered properties increase by one rank and the fuzzer is held constant (LibFuzzer).
-The remaining whiskers show the \emph{additional} change in fuzzer rank if both fuzzer and benchmark property are changed simultaneously (as interaction terms).
+\autoref{fig:mlr} shows the coefficients as point estimates and the non-parametric bootstrapped 95\%-confidence intervals (CIs), adjusted for family-wise error rate as described in \autoref{sec:threats}.
+If the CI does not include the origin (0), we can conclude that there is a statistically significant effect from the corresponding benchmark property relative to the reference levels at that level of confidence.
+The left side of \autoref{fig:mlr} shows the change in fuzzer rank if a different fuzzer is chosen and all other covariates (i.e., properties) are held constant at the reference level.
+The last four whiskers in \autoref{fig:mlr} (right side) show the change in fuzzer rank if one of the four considered properties increase by one rank and the fuzzer is held constant (LibFuzzer).
+The remaining whiskers show the \emph{additional} change in fuzzer rank if both fuzzer and benchmark property are changed simultaneously --- interaction terms in equation (1) presented earlier.

-\textbf{Absolute effect}.
-Confirming earlier results from \autoref{fig:slr}, LibFuzzer (our reference level) is negatively impacted by the coverage and mean execution time of the seeds in the initial corpus and by size of the program.
-Within the MLR model, the impact of mean seed size seems negligible.
-As expected, the choice of fuzzer has a substantial impact on the fuzzer ranking: Keeping all else constant, choosing AFL would worsen the ranking while choosing AFL++ or Entropic would improve it.

-\textbf{Relative effect}.
-Keeping all other covariates constant at their reference levels, a switch from LibFuzzer to AFL is roughly equivalent to increasing the benchmark's program size by five ranks.\footnote{Increasing program size by five ranks means to choose the program five positions to the right if programs are sorted from smallest to largest.} From \autoref{fig:slr}, we already know that LibFuzzer is substantially negatively impacted by program size.
-However, our explainable fuzzer evaluation methodology allows us to put the negative impact of a benchmark property \emph{in relation} to the impact of the choice of fuzzer on benchmarking outcome.

-\textbf{Interaction}.
-From \autoref{fig:mlr}, we can also observe a substantial positive impact if we chose AFL++ \emph{and} larger programs.
-For an increase in program size by $X$ ranks, the fuzzer ranking would change by $-1.1 + 0.12X - 0.22X$.
-Referencing the regression model based equation for fuzzer ranking we presented, the coefficients correspond to $\gamma_f$ (choice of AFL++), $\beta_{p}$ (increase in program size), and $\omega_{f,p}$ (increase in program size for AFL++, \emph{specifically}).

-\result{Our explainable fuzzer evaluation methodology facilitates objective assessment of absolute, relative, and interaction effects among benchmark properties and the choice of fuzzer.
-Our multiple linear regression model can predict the best fuzzer for a given setup by modelling the interaction effect of choosing a different fuzzer and varying the considered property.}